 Quickfixes are short posts that deal with small problems that I encounter and their solutions.
-This blog post is about a compiler error I stumbled about when using the Java library Lombok in conjunction with the IDE IntelliJ.
+This blog post is about a small nuisance I stumpled about when using the Java library Lombok in conjuction with the IDE IntelliJ.

 Problem description